|

 administration or enforcement of

-this article shall be held confidential, and may not be used for any other purpose.
+this article shall be held confidential, and shall not be used for any other purpose.

 (3) Except for court records described in Section 68152 of the Government Code, the confidential records and